jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 We already learned that the points of $\Spec A$ are the prime ideals of $A$.
 All prime ideals except $(0)$ are maximal because $A$ has dimension 1.
 $(0)$ is also called the *generic point*, but that's not so relevant for us.
-For completeness, we will include it in drawings (always on the left side), but we won't bother with it's interpretation.
+For completeness, we will include it in drawings (always on the left side), but we won't bother with its interpretation.
 Here is a picture of $\Spec \Z$:

 {{< figure src="SpecZ.svg" >}}